BSc (Hons) Operating Department Practice

 How will I be taught and assessed?

 Within the operating department practice programme, we use a variety of teaching and assessment methods to help you succeed.
-You’ll benefit from simulation sessions, lectures, seminars and group activities to ensure readiness for professional registration and autonomous clinical practice.
+You’ll benefit from lectures, seminars and group activities to ensure readiness for professional registration and autonomous clinical practice.

 A huge part of your learning will take place on clinical placements covering anaesthetic, surgical and post-anaesthetic care.
 Whilst in practice, you will be supported by a clinical member of staff who will provide mentorship, supervise your experience and assess that you are meeting the requirements of the course.